Mike Barnes (Karate Kid): Episode 10

 On the night that Johnny, Chozen, and Daniel are celebrating and using a limo, Mike hijacks the limo and drives them all to a rural area.
 When the limo stops, Mike opens the door and pulls Daniel outside to attempt to beat him up, furiously berating Daniel and saying that Daniel ruined his life as the furniture store was leveraged and his wife left him.
 Chozen and Johnny jump out to help Daniel.
 Daniel eventually calms Mike down and tells him that it was Silver who burned down his store.
 Mike then furiously proposes they exact vengeance on Silver once and for all, which Johnny and Chozen agree to do, while leaving Daniel stranded in the middle of nowhere.

-Daniel's three former rivals then trespass into Silver's mansion and confront him.
+Daniel's three former rivals then trespass into Silver's mansion and confront him and Kim Da-Eun.
 Mike holds his own against one of Silver's senseis, but is knocked out from behind quickly.
 He eventually wakes up to save Johnny at the last second.
 In the aftermath, he steals the Rembrandt painting The Storm on the Sea of Galilee from Silver's home to pay for his lost store.
 Arriving at Cobra Kai's main headquarters just as Terry Silver had been defeated, he and Johnny help an injured Chozen get into an ambulance so he can recover from the injuries he sustained in his fight with Silver.